-At BBQ’s R US, there are always specialist staff on hand to help you make the right decision.
+At BBQs R US, there are always specialist staff on hand to help you make the right decision.
+Research is very important, as there are many types, styles and qualities of BBQs available.

 The grill is designed for cooking steaks, kebabs and other meats.

-It cooks food directly over the BBQ rock or flame tamer, allowing juices to fall onto the rock or flame tamer, which then smokes and flares up giving your food a distinct barbecue flavour.
+It cooks food directly over the BBQ tile set or flame tamer, allowing juices to fall onto the tiles or flame tamer, which then smokes and flares up giving your food a distinct barbecue flavour.

 The portable model is by far the most popular as it offers greater flexibility.